Chiropractic treatment for low back pain

 The Chiropractic group had better sleep, could sit longer and even had improvements in their sex life!

-So, should you use a Chiropractor or NHS?
+So, should you use a Chiropractor or NHS for low back pain?

 Chiropractor or NHS? ….Chiropractor!
 This research shows that Chiropractic care is more effective, with regards to pain levels and flexibility, in comparison to the treatment offered by the NHS as a hospital outpatient.
 The effects of Chiropractic appear to have a longer lasting benefit, whereas those treated in hospital may begin to deteriorate after 6 months or a year.
 Chiropractic is also particularly effective with those who have a long history of severe pain.
 In total, if more people visited a Chiropractor for their low back pain then the world would see less sick days, less strain on the NHS and happier, healthier people!

 If you have low back pain ,whether recent or a long history, and this strikes a chord with you, go find a Chiropractor.
-If you’re near Bristol then give us a call on 01179741501 to book an appointment, or click the link for more information on our Bristol Chiropractors.
+If you’re near Bristol then give us a call on 01179741501 or click here to book an appointment.
+You can also find out more about our chiropractic services here.

 Meade, T.W.
 Dyer, S. Browne, W. Townsend, J. Frank, A.O.
 (1990) BMJ.
 Low back pain of mechanical origin: randomised comparison of Chiropractic and hospital outpatient treatment.
 300: 1431-1437.